z0on/2bRAD_denovo/2bRAD_README.txt

 awk '{print ">"$1"\n"$2}' all.tab | tail -n +3 > all.fasta

 # clustering reads into loci using cd-hit
-# clustering allowing for up to 3 mismatches (-c 0.91); the most abundant sequence becomes reference
+# clustering allowing for not more than 2e mismatcsh (-c 0.94); the most abundant sequence becomes reference
-cd-hit-est -i all.fasta -o cdh_alltags.fas -aL 1 -aS 1 -g 1 -c 0.91 -M 0 -T 0
+cd-hit-est -i all.fasta -o cdh_alltags.fas -aL 1 -aS 1 -g 1 -c 0.94 -M 0 -T 0

 #------------
 # making fake reference genome (of 30 chromosomes) out ot cd-hit cluster representatives
-# need bowtie2, samtools and picard_tools for indexing
+# need bowtie2, samtools and picard for indexing

 concatFasta.pl fasta=cdh_alltags.fas num=30